APogue/APogue.github.io/_drafts/research_notes/2024-12-24-public-records-requests.md

 ### April 25 - May 2nd

+- From Responsive Records Redacted Part 2

 	- Overwhelmingly Jewish parents and professors condemning the encampment

+	- UCLAPR_0000316, "Refers to statements made at the May 2, 2024 Alumni Association webinar that there were no injuries sustained during the May 1, 2024 protest at the pro-Palestinian encampment.
+Provides photos of a student hospitalized with an injury received from police.
+Recommends that this student and others affected by police violence receive a public apology from the administration."